 During our Math + Block, you'll see us working to deepen understanding of a concept across whole numbers, decimals, fractions, and more.
 You'll see us working with partners.
 You may see us writing on the windows and walls.
 No doubt we'll erase, write big, and scribble as we think deeply about a problem situation.
 You'll see us answering rigorous questions from peers and teachers and you'll see us gather in front of one child's work to hear him or her explain his or her thinking, providing proof along the way or answering questions if we don't all agree with the line of reasoning.
 You'll see us standing, sitting, jumping up and down, and getting frustrated.
 You'll see us pick ourselves up and persevere, and get excited when we figure something out.
 In short, you'll see mathematics as an active, rigorous, and deep subject, worthy of our best thinking and best collaboration.

-Math + Block typically begins with a Number Study in what we call our "conversation lounge."
-After that, we are working with partners in Studio Time at whiteboards, deepening our understanding of a concept through a Deductive Lesson, or Analyzing an Algorithm as a group.
-Because we do all of our work on the walls and on the windows, everything is transparent and constantly being shared.
-Outdoor Brain Breaks help us refresh our focus as we move towards presentation time with the room in gallery-style.
+Math + Block typically begins with two of our Thought Exercises, such as Analyzing an Algorithm, Translating an Expression, or Organic Number Line.
+After that, we are deepening our understanding through a Concept Study in what we call our "conversation lounge" and then working with partners in Studio Time at whiteboards.
+Because we do all of our work on the walls and whiteboards, everything is transparent and constantly being shared.
+Outdoor Brain Breaks help us refresh as we move towards presentation time with the room in gallery-style.

 During our Science + Block, you'll see us solving an engineering design challenge, developing a question to investigate after studying a new topic, or making claims, backed by evidence and reasoning.